The Nirav Modi Scam: All You need to know

 Despite all the nuisance he created, Nirav Modi was undoubtedly a successful businessman, who had many feathers of fame and success to his cap, which symbolized his successful and visionary career.

-• In 2010, Modi was the first jeweller from India who was featured on the covers of Sotheby's and Christie's catalogues.
+- In 2010, Modi was the first jeweller from India to be featured on the covers of Sotheby's and Christie's catalogues.

-• In November 2010, the Golconda Lotus Necklace, a part of the Nirav Modi Jewellery collection, which featured a rare 12.29 carat Golconda diamond, pink diamonds and exclusive Aindra cut diamonds, was sold at a Christie's auction at Hong Kong.
+- In November 2010, the Golconda Lotus Necklace, a part of the Nirav Modi Jewellery collection, which featured a rare 12.29-carat Golconda diamond, pink diamonds and exclusive Aindra cut diamonds, was sold at a Christie's auction in Hong Kong.

-• Later in 2012, the 'Riviere of Perfection', a solitaire collection by Nirav Modi, featuring 36 flawless white diamonds and weighing a total of 88.88 carats was sold again in Hong Kong in Sotheby's auction.
+- Later, in 2012, the 'Riviere of Perfection', a solitaire collection by Nirav Modi featuring 36 flawless white diamonds weighing a total of 88.88 carats, was sold again in Hong Kong in Sotheby's auction.

-• In 2013, in the much-awaited Forbes list, Nirav Modi was featured in the Forbes list of Indian Billionaires.
+- In 2013, Nirav Modi was featured on the much-awaited Forbes list of Indian billionaires.

-Despite rigid fiscal conditions at that time, the government gave Rs 88,000 crore to agonizing PSU banks as a portion of a broader $32 billion bank recapitalization plan.
+Despite rigid fiscal conditions at that time, the government gave ₹88,000 crore to agonizing PSU banks as a portion of a broader $32 billion (₹2.6 lakh crore) bank recapitalisation plan.
 The banking sector of India also faced higher capital requirements by then next year to meet new global banking rules that were known as Basel III.

 The Allegation